brennonyork/budget-buddy/README.md

 match up to a length of 4 while the latter would match 15 characters, thus applying the longer match.

+In a worst case where multiple matches are of equal length it would apply the first rule in the file.

 More details and examples can be found in the comments of the `rules.example` file.